Pinlyu3/IReNA-v2/README.md

 ```

-## STEP 3: Identifying the potential cis-regulatory elements for each candidate gene
+## STEP3: Identifying the potential cis-regulatory elements for each candidate gene
 We identified potential cis-regulatory elements for each candidate gene based on their location and the peak-to-gene links from Step2.
 We first classified all peaks into three categories according to their genomic location related to their potential target genes: 1) Promoter.
 2) Gene body.
 3) Intergenic.
 For the peaks in the promoter region,we treated all of them as correlated accessible chromatin regions (CARs) of their overlapping target genes.
 For the peaks in the gene body region, we defined them as CARs of their overlapping genes if they met the following criteria: 1) the distance between the peak and the TSS of its overlapping gene is < 100kb.
 2) the links between the peak and its overlapping gene is significant.
 For the peaks in the intergenic region, we first find their target genes and construct the peak-gene pairs if the target genes’ TSS are located within the upstream 100kb or downstream 100 kb of the intergenic peaks.
 Then we keep the peak-gene pairs if their peak-to-gene links are significant in step2.
 These peaks were identified as CARs of their gene pairs.

 ``` r